MyHngX/x3/README.md

 ## IMAGE GALLERY
-Authenticated and responsive image grid gallery
+Basic authenticated and responsive image grid gallery

 ## HOW TO SET UP LOCALLY